AlejandroKolio/searcher-service/README.md

 It will return maximum of 5 books and maximum of 5 albums (by default if there is no any limit give in path) that are related to the input term.
-The response elements will only contain title, authors(/artists) and information whether a book or an album.
+The response elements will only contain title, authors(/artists) and information whether a book or an album
+###### documentation can be found in resources/openapi.yml.

 ##### For albums please use the iTunes API:
 https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/#searching